eduMFA/eduMFA/doc/tokens/tokentypes/webauthn.rst

 .. index:: WebAuth, FIDO2

-Starting with version 3.4 eduMFA supports WebAuthn tokens.
+eduMFA supports WebAuthn tokens.
 The administrator or the user himself can register a WebAuthn device and use this WebAuthn token to login to the eduMFA WebUI or to authenticate against applications.